Aoshima, Miyazaki

 Aoshima (青島, Aoshima) is an island located in Miyazaki, Miyazaki Prefecture, Japan.
 The island has a surface area of 4.4 ha and a height of 6 m.
 The island is part of the Aoshima Shrine.
 Miyazaki′s Aoshima neigbbourhood consists of the island and the opposite coastal strip, where the Aoshima Subtropical Botanical Garden is located.

 Geology

-The island is surrounded by unique rock formations referred to as the Ogre's Washboard (鬼の洗濯板, Oni no Sentakuita).
+The island is surrounded by unique rock formations referred to as the Ogre's Washboard (鬼の洗濯板, Oni no Sentakuita), consisting of alternating layers of mud- and sandstone.
+These layers were originally desposited at the bottom of the ocean by turbitity currents between 24 and 2 million years ago, similar to flysch.
+The formation has since been uplifted and exposed at an angle by tectonic activity, where the softer mudstone erodes faster than the sanstone, creating the characteristic washboard pattern.